DasariVamsi131/Round-2-for-Zithara-Technologies/README.md

 # Customer Management App

-Zithara Technologies Round 2 - Task: React and Node JS Application Development.
+Round 2 for Zithara Technologies is now a task-driven assessment instead of a coding round, as per client requirements.
+You are required to build a REACT and NODE JS application with PostgreSQL database Application Development.
 This is a simple customer management app built with React, Node.js, Express and PostgreSQL.

 ## Features